Nasreen and Nafis's Engagement Followed by An Intimate NikkahNew York United States

 Love is in the air and today we're excited to share Nasreen and Nafis's love story!
 Read on to see how they met and what advice they have for couples.

 How did you and your partner meet?
 What's your love story?

 We met through a mutual friend.
 We had crossed paths prior to that also.
 We were both very adamant about taking our time and developing the relationship organically.
 Our love story is one of faith and patience.
 Through the process, we realized we were meant for each other.
-We learned that good thing come to those that have faith and trust the timing of life.
-We’re both very blessed to have each other and we are stronger because of our journey to discover love.
+We learned that good things come to those that have faith and trust the timing of life.
+We're both very blessed to have each other and we are stronger because of our journey to discover love.